Avi241/mecanum-bot/README.md

 # Mecanum Bot
-The code for a robot with mecanum wheels and can be control by sending ROS Twist messages.
+The Firmware and ROS package for a robot with mecanum wheels that can be controlled by sending it ROS Twist messages.

 ## Robot Specifications
 The robot chasis was build using [this kit](https://robu.in/product/easymech-152-mm-mecanum-wheel-basic-shock-absorber-smart-car-robot-chassis/) from [robu.in](https://robu.in).
 The robot is controlled using a ESP32-WROOM (38-Pin).